ALL VOLUNTEER WHOLE BLOOD DONORS MUST:

 Tattoos and Piercings

 One of the greatest misconceptions about blood donation is that you can’t donate if you have a tattoo or a piercing.
 This is a myth.
 As long as your tattoo or piercing is healed and was done at a professionally licensed establishment in California, you can donate!
-Otherwise, you will have to wait one year.
+Otherwise, you will have to wait 3 months.
 A professional licensed establishment means that the person receiving the tattoo or piercing was treated with sterile instruments and unused ink (packages that should have been opened in front of them, contents used one time, and then disposed of) and see posted or are shown upon request a valid license to practice issued by the State of California.
+For more info, click here.

-Travel is evaluated within 12 months of return.
+Travel is evaluated within 3 months of return.
 Some countries are entirely malaria risk-free while others have some areas of risk.
 Areas outside of the U.S. that are at risk for malaria change as time goes on.
 The only way to tell for sure whether travel or residency affects your donation status is to come see us and allow us to fully evaluate specific factors.
 You can check before or after you go at https://www.cdc.gov/malaria/travelers/index.html.
-In addition, those who lived in certain parts of the United Kingdom and Europe from 1987-1988 may also be disqualified due to risk of transmission of an infection that impacts the brain (“variant Creutzfeldt-Jakob Disease”).
-Immigration is evaluated for 3 years from the time the potential donor left his/her previous country of residence.
-You should not donate blood today if in the past 4 weeks, you have been in a county where widespread 2019 Novel Coronavirus infection is present, that is, China and its special administrative regions, Hong Kong or Macau.
-For more info about the 2019 Novel Coronavirus, click here.

 - Influenza: No deferral, as long as you are feeling well